H. Chuba Chang

 H. Chuba Chang is a Naga People's Front politician from Nagaland, India.
-He has been elected to the Nagaland Legislative Assembly in the 2021 by-election, and the 2008, 2003, 1998 and 1993 state assembly elections from Noksen constituency.
+He has been elected to the Nagaland Legislative Assembly in the 2021 by-election, and the 2008, 2003, 1998 and 1993 state assembly elections from the Noksen constituency.
 He won the 2021 by-election unopposed after the death of C. M. Chang due to complications from COVID-19.